Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/06_ImportExport.md

 # That only printed out the data from the file, it didn't capture it.
 # To capture the data, use an assignment expression:
 VaxByState <- read.table("US_COVID_Vacc_by_StateTerr.csv", sep = ",", header = TRUE, row.names = "location")

 ```

-:+1: Use help(read.table) to learn how you can also use read.csv or read.csv2 to upload comma separated content, also!
+:+1: Use help(read.table) to learn how you can also use `read.csv` or `read.csv2` to upload comma separated content, also!
 There are many ways to do the same thing in R.

+  * There are many ways to do the same task - this is going to be a theme.